WhitenAND07/AndroidActivity6/README.md

-# Widgets
+# AndroidActivity6
-Practicar el manejo de widgets básicos
+Activity 6 - Handling buttons and other clickable widgets